PBLab/neural_collision_detection/docs/ongoing.rst

 ------------
 Ongoing Work
 ------------
+* I sometimes see a bug where a 3D shape becomes "2D", or flat in 3D.
+This happens when I switch between columns in an array but don't copy them first.

 * I haven't succeeded in rotating and translating the vasculature, a neuron and its collision to the same coordinate system.
 Thus I started writing proper tests for this part which should help me decompose the issue.